Redislabs-Solution-Architects/rediscloud-aws-terraform/README.md

 5. Save the API Account Key & the Secret Key information

-## Redis Cloud Account Steps

-You will need a Redis Cloud API key and secret key.

-* Head to your Redis Enterprise Cloud account:
-* Get your Cloud API Access Key and Secret Key.
-* Place these keys in the terraform.tfvars file.
+6. Place these key info in the terraform.tfvars file.

 Copy the variables template. or rename it 'terraform.tfvars'
 ```bash